 Ellice Littlejohn has it all: an Ivy League law degree, a well-paying job, great friends, and a relationship with a rich, charming executive, who just happens to be her white boss.
 When she walks into his office one morning to find him dead, she leaves as if nothing ever happened because she’ll be damned if she’s thrust into the spotlight—again.

 Start your year off right with some inspiring words from our former First Lady.
-While there's no guidebook for how to handle life's challenges, Michelle Obama believes there are tools we can use to manage change and personal tribulations.
 Read along as she offers tangible advice for some of our burning life questions, like how to handle self-doubt and helplessness.
+Grab her supplemental workbook, Overcoming: A Workbook, and guide yourself with prompts, habit tracking tools, and more on how to handle life’s challenges.

 Celestial and Roy are African-American newlyweds whose relationship takes a striking turn when Roy is wrongfully convicted and sent to prison.
 It’s the kind of devastation that would threaten any love.
 But, it’s all the more painful considering the racial injustice that poisons the U.S. prison system.
 With Celestial’s life transforming out of her control, she must navigate love, loss, and the possibility of finding happiness in ways she couldn’t possibly have anticipated.
 Praised by both Oprah and Barack Obama, it’s a bold take on a love story worth journeying through.